hypo69/hypo/docs/gemini/ru/consultant/src/ai/tiny_troupe/TinyTroupe/tinytroupe/agent.py.md

 ## LLaMa-Index configs ########################################################
-#from llama_index.embeddings.huggingface import HuggingFaceEmbedding
+# from llama_index.embeddings.huggingface import HuggingFaceEmbedding
-from llama_index.embeddings.openai import OpenAIEmbedding from llama_index.core import Settings, VectorStoreIndex, SimpleDirectoryReader from llama_index.readers.web import SimpleWebPageReader

-# Кэширование будет выполняться локально llama-index в зависящем от ОС местоположении
+# this will be cached locally by llama-index, in a OS-dependend location

 ##Settings.embed_model = HuggingFaceEmbedding(
 ##    model_name="BAAI/bge-small-en-v1.5"